Northland Fishing Tackle® has everything you need to put more walleyes on the ice.

 The Rattlin’ Puppet Minnow still sports its trademark action, darting and swimming like a dying minnow, which triggers predatory responses in the form of reaction strikes.

 The Rattlin’ Puppet Minnow features some impressive upgrades as well, with its wide gap back hook for better sets and hooking retention.
-Its weight-forward gliding action is superior to similar styled baits, too.
+Its weight-forward gliding action is superior to similarly styled baits, too.

 The Rattlin’ Puppet Minnow® comes ready to fish, one bait per card, in 12 UV and non-UV colors for a variety of species from panfish to walleye.
 The bait is ¼ ounce and features a #10 treble and 2/0 back hook.